PowerzinBR/PowerzinBR/README.md

 <p align="left">My name is Power and I'm a front-end developer, from Brazil </p>
 I'm building a markdown note-taking application using Next.js - Electron :)

+😌 I'm also a front-end developer, knowing **Python, Typescript, Javascript, HTML, CSS, and a bit of Kotlin (a BIT)**

 ###

 <h2 align="left">Skills</h2>